-In addition to the lists below, please check this ever-growing library collection of resources and handouts for faculty that can be downloaded and which were curated by the instructional consultant in Faculty Enrichment.
+In addition to the items below, please check this ever-growing collection of Faculty Enrichment’s library resources and handouts that can be downloaded.
+They are curated by Instructional Consultant Chris Odato.
 Sample topics include strategies for the first day of class, conducting peer observations of teaching, team-based learning, flipping the classroom, and online teaching.